ChrisPritchard/RealmOfFSharp/readme.md

 - dice-of-doom

 Each has increasing complexity, and from -ui onwards, involved a reference to the game-core project, which is an F# wrapper of MonoGame.
 As the games improved in depth, game-core was further refined to support more functionality in a consistent style.

+### Hungry Henry / Distributed Guess my Number etc

+The final games in the Realm of Racket book are about distributed programming.
+This is not an area that interests me for game development, at least at the moment, and unlike the other games the code required in F#/MonoGame is completely different than that used by Racket, so I haven't bothered to build implementations at the time of writing.
+I might come back and do them later, maybe.